Jaguar, Panthera onca, The Pantanal

-Poço das Antas Biological Reserve is a network of Atlantic Rainforest fragments that is home to a, so far, successful project to reintroduce Golden Lion Tamarins.
+Poço das Antas Biological Reserve is a network of Atlantic Rainforest fragments that is home to a, so far, successful project to reintroduced Golden Lion Tamarins.
 The project works with local landowners to restore the forest and connect the fragments.
 In 1983 only 150 tamarins remained in the wild.
 The reintroduction and habitat restoration work has seen the population swell to 1500.
 You can visit the centre and arrange to see some tamarins, which are easy to find because a biologist will take you to one of the families currently radio collared.
 Porcupines – I think the Orange-spined Dwarf Hairy Porcupine – are also quite common around the project office I was told, though I couldn’t see one.
 They might be easier to see when the papayas are in fruit.
-Common Marmosets (introduced) are usually hanging out with the tamarins.
+Introduced Common and Black Pencilled Marmosets (and hybrids of the two) are usually hanging out with the tamarins.

 It can be done as a day trip from Rio but I stayed overnight in the basic but comfortable Fazenda Bom Retiro homestead which has its own tamarins (contact Luis Nelson, the owner there).
 Despite an evening followed by a night walk in the Bom Retiro rainforest I couldn’t find any mammals.
 But there are animals around including Tayras. if you are on a diet then don’t go there: the food was great and came in industrial quantities.